barakplasma/sad-bastard-cookbook/content/07_Noodles_on_a_Plate.md

++++
-## Noodles on a Plate }
+title = "Noodles on a Plate"
++++

 **Core Ingredients**
-< Pack of ramen, a.k.a. instant noodles*
+- Pack of ramen, a.k.a. instant noodles*

-< Boiling water
+- Boiling water

 **Preparation**
-< Make your instant noodles with boiling water from the kettle, or by boil-
-ing them on the stove like pasta.
+- Make your instant noodles with boiling water from the kettle, or by boil- ing them on the stove like pasta.

-< Resist!
+- Resist!
 Do not add the flavour package yet!

-< When noodles are soft enough to eat, drain the water.
+- When noodles are soft enough to eat, drain the water.

-< Serve on a plate instead of in a bowl.
+- Serve on a plate instead of in a bowl.

-< Add flavour package to taste.
-You can always add more, but it’s hard to
+- Add flavour package to taste.
+You can always add more, but it’s hard to add less.
-add less.
 Stir it in.

 **Mid-Tier Ingredients**
-< Sauces.
-You can substitute the flavour package with sweet chili sauce, or
-anything else you like.
+- Sauces.
+You can substitute the flavour package with sweet chili sauce, or anything else you like.

-< Basically everything we said was tasty in ramen-as-soup is also tasty in
-instant-noodles-on-a-plate. _For big stuff like frozen veg or fresh veg, add it to the boiling water.
+- Basically everything we said was tasty in ramen-as-soup is also tasty in instant-noodles-on-a-plate. _For big stuff like frozen veg or fresh veg, add it to the boiling water.
 Small stuff like garlic will escape out the strainer when you drain it, so that goes on the plate._